February is Heart Health Month, so what better time to take stock of how you’re treating your ticker?

 With the above points in mind, here are four ways to help support good heart health:

 It’s important to remember that the heart is a muscle, and one of the most energy-hungry organs in the body.
-As such, your heart needs good fuel to keep it in fine fettle and can benefit from an intake of antioxidants to mop up those free radicals formed during normal metabolism.
+As such, your heart needs good fuel to keep it in good working order and can benefit from an intake of antioxidants to mop up those free radicals formed during normal metabolism.*

 A healthy diet, regular exercise, and stress management all help maintain blood pressure, cholesterol, and overall cardiovascular function.* Keeping your sodium/potassium balance in check is also important for heart health.
 This means cutting down on added salt, checking that processed and packaged foods are low in sodium, and ensuring that you’re getting a good intake of foods that contain potassium, such as apricots, artichokes, bananas, and beans.